graylog-labs/graylog-plugin-hipchat/README.md

 [Download the plugin](https://github.com/Graylog2/graylog-plugin-hipchat/releases)
 and place the `.jar` file in your Graylog plugin directory.
-The plugin directory is the `plugins/` folder relative from your `graylog-server` directory by default and can be configured in your `graylog.conf` file.
+The plugin directory is the `plugins/` directory relative from your Graylog installation path by default and can be configured in the `graylog.conf` file.

-Restart `graylog-server` and you are done.
+Restart Graylog and you are done.

 ## Usage

 Custom templates can be defined with the same [JMTE syntax](https://cdn.rawgit.com/DJCordhose/jmte/master/doc/index.html) used in [the email templates](http://docs.graylog.org/en/2.0/pages/streams.html#email-alert-callback), as long as they only work on the [HTML subset supported by the HipChat API](https://developer.atlassian.com/hipchat/guide/sending-messages).

- For example, support for a custom field `myField` could look like:
+For example the following template includes the custom field named `myField` in the HipChat message:

 ```html
 ${if stream_url}<a href="${stream_url}">${end}